QickTM/First-API-Code/README.md

 # Intern-Codes
-Only for coding which i learn during intern
+Only for coding which i learn during internship
+During my time in Ngee Ann Poly